Real World Macro

 Real World Macro is a lively, thought-provoking supplement to introductory and intermediate macroeconomics textbooks.
 Real World Macro asks the big questions that standard textbooks try to avoid: What's so great about growth?
 Is unemployment natural?
 Why should inequality matter?

-Along with covering the basics—monetary and fiscal policy, productivity and investment, inflation and unemployment— Real World Macro also looks at the so-called debt crisis, tax debates, and arguments for and against "free trade."
+Along with covering the basics—monetary and fiscal policy, productivity and investment, inflation and unemployment—Real World Macro also looks at the so-called debt crisis, debates about taxes and their effects on macroeconomic outcomes, and arguments for and against "free trade."
 Chapter introductions help students review the concepts examined in each article, and discussion questions help students relate macroeconomic theories to the latest real-world issues.

 Real World Macro’s engaging articles are drawn from the pages of Dollars & Sense, the leading magazine of popular economics.